tolanny-studio/tolanny-studio/README.md

 ## About Me 🚀

-I'm a passionate web developer with experience in React, Nextjs, node, and python.
+I'm a passionate web developer with experience in React, NextJS, Node, and Python.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: Frontend Developement at ALX.
+- 🌱 Currently learning: Frontend Development at ALX.
 - 🔭 Working on: Portfolio website
-- 🌍 Languages: Javascript, C, Python and Java.
+- 🌍 Languages: JavaScript, C, Python, and Java.
 - 📫 How to reach me: hellotolannystudio@gmail.com
-- ⚡ Fun fact: Tech enthusiast, easy going and pleasant to be with.
+- ⚡ Fun fact: Tech enthusiast, easy-going, and pleasant to be with.

 ## My Skills 🧠